-ART: Students will explore 2-D and 3-D art using several types of media including ceramics.
-Students will explore optical illusions and the basic elements of graphic design as they complete projects related to their study of the work of famous artists and the history of art.
+ART EXPLORATORY: Students will explore 2-D and 3-D art using several types of media including activities in ceramics, optical illusion and graphics.
+Students will also study the work of famous artists and the history of art as related to their projects.

-CHORUS: Students will learn introductory skills in vocal music, music theory, music history and performance etiquette.
+CHORUS EXPLORATORY: Students will gain insight and learn introductory skills in vocal music, music theory, music history, and performance etiquette technique.